 - To explore the correlation between patient-reported physical function as measured with the PROMIS-physical function scale (short form) and quality of life as measure with the FACT-En TOI.

 III.
-To evaluate the efficacy of pembrolizumab in combination with paclitaxel and carboplatin in patients with advanced stage (measurable stage III or IVA), stage IVB and recurrent endometrial cancer by PD-L1 IHC (positive versus [vs] negative).
+To evaluate the efficacy of pembrolizumab (MK-3475) in combination with paclitaxel and carboplatin in patients with advanced stage (measurable stage III or IVA), stage IVB and recurrent endometrial cancer by Programmed Death Ligand 1 (PD-L1) IHC (positive versus [vs] negative).

 IV.
 To assess the association between PD-L1 IHC (positive vs negative) and mismatch repair status (pMMR and dMMR).